aya49/202105_sfu_setup_pythoncpp/writeup.md

 If you ever need access to computers or software at SFU, you can!
 1. Click [here](https://www.sfu.ca/information-systems/services/mfa.html) to set up MFA (multi-factor authentication), you will need to do this before you start remote accessing any SFU computers.
-2. Click [here](https://www.lib.sfu.ca/about/remote-access-library-lab-computers) for instructions on how to access the Burnaby or Surrey library lab computers and software from off campus.
+2. Click [here](https://www.lib.sfu.ca/about/remote-access-library-lab-computers) for instructions on how to access the Burnaby or Surrey library lab computers and software from off-campus.

 If you are a CMPT student, you will also have access to CSIL (computing science instructional labs).
 1. Click [here](https://www.sfu.ca/information-systems/services/mfa.html) to set up MFA (multi-factor authentication).